The Enterprise Investment Scheme (EIS)

 There are five current EIS tax reliefs:

 - Income tax relief – Provided an EIS qualifying investment is held for no less than three years an individual can reduce their income tax liability by an amount equal to 30% of the amount invested.
-The minimum subscription is £500 per company and the maximum per investor is £500,000 per annum.
-Any individuals who have not used their EIS entitlement in the previous tax year can subscribe for up to £1,000,000 of EIS qualifying shares in the current tax year and treat £500,000 as subscribed in the previous year.
+The minimum subscription is £500 per company and the maximum per investor is £1,000,000 per annum.
+Individuals who have not used their EIS entitlement in the previous tax year can treat all or part of the cost of the investments as subscribed in that year, up to the maximum annual investment limit for the applicable year (which in 2011/12 was £500,000).

-- Capital Gains Tax Deferral Relief – Tax on gains realised on a different asset can be deferred indefinitely, where disposal of that asset was less than 36 months before the EIS investment is made or less than 12 months after it.
-Deferral relief is unlimited, in other words, this relief is not limited to investments of £500,000 per annum.
+- Capital Gains Tax Deferral Relief – Tax on gains realised on a different asset can be deferred indefinitely.
+In order to qualify for this relief the investment in EIS shares must be within a period of 12 months before and 36 months after disposing of the original assets.
+Deferral relief is unlimited, in other words, this relief is not limited to investments of £1,000,000 per annum.

 - Inheritance Tax Exemption – EIS Investments are generally exempt from Inheritance Tax after two years of holding the investment.